Anything-Minecraft-Team/anything-minecraft/server/guides/moderation/moderation.md

 ## Rules and sanctions

-Before you can decide what rules to implement, it&#39;s important to determine what kind of server you want to run.
+Before you can decide what rules to implement, it's important to determine what kind of server you want to run.
 After all, a family-friendly server for children has very different rules than an anarchy server.
 Often you will be looking for a balance between player freedom and player safety.
-For most servers, a good basis to adhere to is: a player&#39;s freedom stops when other players are bothered by actions.
+For most servers, a good basis to adhere to is: a player's freedom stops when other players are bothered by actions.

 ### Before the server opens

 Before your server opens, set the rules.
 In a small server with friends, you agree among yourselves that you will not cheat, use X-ray or other tools.
 In a server for larger audiences, this is often not enough.
 What do you do when someone deliberately tries to cause lag and where do you draw the line in the chat?
-One tip is to bring out the bad in yourself and think about what you don&#39;t want to have.
+One tip is to bring out the bad in yourself and think about what you don't want to have.

 Below is a list of actions that are prohibited on many servers: